wpannell/java-fractions-arithmetic-kata/README.md

-template for java junit test environment on intellij
+fractions arithmetic kata on intellij

 requires ide configuration of jdk8 on local system